 After just a week of being at RIT, I realized that the bulk of these fears were manageable, if a problem at all.
 I met my roommate through the Facebook Accepted Students page and we frequently talked before move-in day.
-She ended up being one of my closest friends freshman year and still is now!
+She ended up being one of my closest friends my first year and still is now!
 Nevertheless, it took time to figure out how to be respectful of each other’s space with colliding schedules and workloads.
 We gradually learned the ins and outs of living with each other and these are our best takeaways:

 1. Get Familiar with Your Schedules

 This may seem unnecessary, but it proved to be really helpful for both of us.
 My roommate and I ended up taping a handwritten form of our semester class times near our dorm room door.
 It was convenient to know if my roommate was in class or when she was coming back without having to text her.
 Knowing her course schedule allowed me to plan my day easier, from recognizing when I would have a quieter room for homework to planning lunch together when we simultaneously had breaks.